What Is Azure DevOps: Everything You Need to Know

 Azure DevOps can be used for virtually any code or application development project you wish to complete.
 It is designed to make that coding experience more collaborative, easier to test, and faster to deploy.
 Azure DevOps will help you leverage your essential DevOps skills so you can do more with what you know.

-While Azure DevOps has many features to inspire better collaboration among development teams, it has plenty of advantages for solo developers.
+Azure DevOps has many features that inspire better collaboration among development teams.
+It also gives plenty of benefits to solo developers.

 Azure DevOps vs the Competition